timm/tested/README.md

 ## Background

-### Supervised vs Semi-Supervised Learning
+### Semi-Supervised Learning

 TESTED in a _semi-supervised_ learner.
 Just to understand that term,
 _supervised learners_ assume all examples are labelled.
-Such labels are expensive to collect and often error prone.
 It can be
 very expensive to acquire these labels via human labor.
 For example, four out of the nine projects studied in one paper [^tu22]